plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 ---
 ## Discovering Christmas

-When I was little, at Christmas time all the streets in my hometown were strewn with twinkling lights and Christmas trees - plastic, but beautiful.
+When I was little, at Christmas time all the streets in my hometown were strewn with twinkling lights and Christmas trees–plastic, but beautiful.
 The quiet church near my home came alive with joy.
 Even though I didn’t know about Christmas, I was still very happy because I could wander the streets at night, looking at this and that.
 I never had the courage to step foot in a church, except for one time when curiosity got the better of me, and the only reason was: I am a Buddhist.
 There seemed to be a line dividing church and temple.
 My parents and grandparents all agreed that a Buddhist should not go to a church.
 It would be an act of impiety.
 So that idea was firmly planted in the heads of all the children in my family.

 {% image "article/sr-trang-bo-de/Sc-Bo-DJe-2-edit.JPG", "", "Monastic Christmas choir, 2020" %}